apache/couchdb/share/doc/src/couchapp/views/pagination.rst

 if we’re not on the first page.

-We learned how to use the ``startkey``, ``limit``, and ``skip`` parameters in earlier chapters.
+We learned how to use the ``startkey``, ``limit``, and ``skip`` parameters in earlier documents.
 We’ll use these again here.
 First, let’s have a look at the full result set:

 .. code-block:: javascript